You don’t have to miss out on adventures after your baby arrives. You simply need the right tips for traveling with a baby to gear up and be prepared.

 - Choose airlines that are favorable to parents traveling with an infant.
 For instance, some airlines offer front seats for parents traveling with babies, to provide maximum leg room and make entering and exiting the plane easier.

-- Check if the airline offers an in-flight bassinet.
+- Check if the airline offers an in-flight bassinet or baby carrier.
 Bassinets can help you and your baby rest well.
 Also, check if the baby seat you carry is counted as baggage.